-The Ultimate Guide to: What can I do after B.com?
+The Ultimate Guide to: What Can I Do after B.Com?

-One of the most common questions we get from CFI students before they start is – “What can I do after B.Com (bachelor of commerce degee)?”
+One of the most common questions we get from CFI students before they start is – “What can I do after B.Com (bachelor of commerce degree)?”
 They often come to us feeling a bit confused about what to do next.

 On the one hand, they have worked hard and invested a lot of money in earning a B.Com.
 On the other hand, for many career paths, a B.Com is not enough, and more training, education, or even a designation is required.